 There are few clubs as associated with their youth system as Manchester United.
 Therefore, it was jarring to see the club not being in an FA Youth Cup final for 11 years.
 Numerous legends credit this tournament as the start of their journey.

 After falling behind their rivals recently, United have started beefing up their youth ranks.
 Players like Hannibal Mejbri, Alejandro Garnacho and Toby Collyer have arrived as reinforcements in the past few windows.
 The results are there for all to see.
-A youth cup win has put the exclamation mark on a great season for United’s kids.
+A youth cup win put the exclamation mark on a great season for United’s kids last year.

 Man Utd's future is sorted.

 One of the reasons I want Erik ten Hag. pic.twitter.com/JywdPHTDY8

 Who is Kobbie Mainoo?

 Kobbie Mainoo is a 17-year-old player at Manchester United.
 He plays as a midfielder currently but has also turned out as an attacking midfielder.
 Manchester United lacked guile and physicality in their midfield setup at the youth level.
 Kobbie Mainoo has ably filled that gap at the U18s level.
 Having signed his first professional contract with United now, Mainoo will look to kick on next season under new manager Erik Ten Hag.
 Although he wasn’t a part of the pre-season squad under ten Hag, Mainoo can kick on by impressing in U23s.

 Mainoo is from Stockport and holds dual citizenship- Ghana and England.
 He is a “United Lad” through and through, having spent his whole career at the club.
 Fan-favourites this season, like Alejandro Garnacho, have a couple of notable weaknesses in their game.
 However, at full flow, Kobbie Mainoo’s playstyle looks tailor-made for senior football.